andrewrk/groovebasin/README.md

 # Groove Basin

-Multiplayer music player for your home or office.
+No-nonsense music client and server for your home or office.

 Run it on a server connected to your main speakers.
 Guests can connect with their laptops, tablets, and phones, and play and share music.